 - Static image

-Animated GIFs are a great alternative to create movement in emails, with a lot less technical constraints than videos.
+Animated GIFs are a great alternative to create movement in emails, with less technical constraints than videos.
 In addition, animated GIFs are supported by all email clients, except for Outlook 2007, 2010, 2013 and Windows Phone 7.
 As these clients only display the first image of the GIF, make sure all the important information is included in it.

 Also, check the size of your GIFs.
 If they are too big, they will take longer to load and your subscribers might not see the whole animation.
 The ideal GIF size should be around 1MB or under.

-Animated HTML and interactive elements
+Animated HTML elements and CSS

 Other elements than GIFs can be animated in emails.
 Thanks to CSS animation, all elements in your email can pop, slide, reverse or bounce.
 Note, however, that CSS animations are only supported by very few email clients for the moment.
 It’s actually more something to keep in mind for future campaigns.